evnik/XcodeRN/Xcode12Beta4.md

 #### Known Issues

+*   Debugging, testing, and profiling on devices running iOS 14, iPadOS 14, watchOS 7, or tvOS 14 beta 4 and later requires Xcode 12 beta 3 or later.
+Older versions of Xcode may display an error of “Failed to start remote service” when attempting to develop on unsupported operating system versions.
+(60850305)

 *   iPad and iPhone Apps on Mac may not have access to On-Demand Resources when built and run from Xcode.
 (62074124)

 *   The Memory Graph Debugger may incorrectly classify the origin of types defined in SwiftUI apps in the current Xcode workspace.
 The Debug navigator may list these types in the wrong sections and incorrectly filter them out when you select “Show only content from workspace.”
 (63899779)